List of Scooby-Doo characters: Fred Jones

+In A Pup Named Scooby-Doo, Fred was depicted as being somewhat less intelligent, believing in legends such as Bigfoot and mole people and often wrongly blaming the crime on the neighborhood bully Red Herring.
 In the episode "The Song of Mystery" from Scooby-Doo!
-Mystery Incorporated, he is called Fredrick by his tutor Mary-Ann Geerdon.
-However, in Scooby-Doo!
-Adventures: The Mystery Map, he is called Fredward.
+Mystery Incorporated, he is called Fredrick by his tutor Mary-Ann Geerdon, but is called Fredward in Scooby-Doo!
+Adventures: The Mystery Map.

 Fred is voiced by Frank Welker, who has retained this role throughout every incarnation of each series where Fred is portrayed as a teenager from 1969 to 1984 and again since 1997.
-In A Pup Named Scooby-Doo (where he is portrayed as a child), he was voiced by former child actor Carl Steven.
+In A Pup Named Scooby-Doo, he was voiced by Carl Steven.
 He was portrayed by Freddie Prinze Jr. in the 2002-2004 live-action films and by Robbie Amell in the Cartoon Network prequel films, Scooby-Doo!
 The Mystery Begins and Scooby-Doo!
 Curse of the Lake Monster.
 Zac Efron voices Fred as an adult while Pierce Gagnon voices his younger self in the theatrical animated film Scoob!.